Little Women poster

 Theme

-Marmee tells the girls: "I want my daughters to be beautiful, accomplished, and good.
+Marmee tells her daughters, "I want my daughters to be beautiful, accomplished, and good.
 To be admired, loved, and respected.
 To have a happy youth, to be well and wisely married, and to lead useful, pleasant lives."
-Theme: balancing personal ambition with societal expectations for women.
+This establishes the tension between society's expectations and individual ambition.

 3